mikeshultz/django-error-pages/README.markdown

 404.html and 500.html respectively inside your apps template folder, but display some information in DEBUG mode.

+It will catch all Django error codes and return an error page.

 It is very flexible, and covers a wide range of error codes:
 400-418, 422-426,
 500-505, 507, 509, 510